aisyahrzk/aisyahrzk/README.md

 - 🔭 I’m currently in my data science internship
 - 😄 I like to code, hike, and watch movies in my free time
 - Spent most of my time at Kaggle
-- Currently seeking internships and a mentor!
+- Actively seeking internships and a mentor!

 Reach me: